 As an Amazon Associate, I earn from qualifying purchases.

-Ohhhhhhhh, friends, this creamy BBQ chicken mac and cheese recipe is so simple to make.
+Ohhhhhhhh, friends, this extra-cheesy mac and cheese recipe is so simple to make.
 You won’t even believe how quickly it comes together and with hardly any dishes.

-The sauce in this mac and cheese is so creamy, even as leftovers.
-Which means it needs to go to the top of your list for easy meal prep.
+The sauce in this mac and cheese is so smooth and creamy, even as leftovers.
+This means it needs to go to the top of your list for easy meal prep.

 How Long do You Cook Macaroni in the Instant Pot?